mcaskill/death-stranding/README.md

 I'm currently in the process of double-checking the information to correct errors, add missing datum, and resolve some inconsistencies.

+A basic HTML table provides a human-readable look at the dataset.

 ## Schema

 The structure of places and orders is a work in progress and open to suggestions.